mvcb01/filmdepot/README.md

 ### ScanRips command

-Prints info about existing visits
+Prints info about movie rips in existing visits.

 ```
   --countbyreleasedate    rip count by parsed release date for latest visit